jweinst1/BernieScript/README.md

 #### Example Usage:

-Here are some example functions written in bernie script, and their equivalent python code.
+Here are some example functions written in BernieScript, and their equivalent python code.

 ```